fkautz/zt.dev/content/posts/importance-of-tracking-software-dependencies.md

  - log4shell
  - vulnerabilities
 ---
-# On the Importance of Tracking Software Dependencies

 While contributing to the development of NIST SP 800-204D, a primary objective I pursued was to address a particular deficiency in the realm of software supply chain security.
 Here's the critical insight from this endeavor as written in the document: